Announcements and Updates

 We will participate in the ECEE Department Expo during the morning of May 3.
 We will have a competition to see which group has built the most efficient and effective system.

 ECEN 5517 involves additional work in power converters requiring deeper knowledge and understanding of power electronics.

 This course is offered every spring semester.
-The instructor for Spring 2019 is Mr. Roger Bell.
+The instructor for Spring 2020 is Prof. Bob Erickson.

 Spring 2010 Competition Video